 The Hepworth Wakefield, Gallery Walk, Wakefield, WF1 5AW – Visit Now

-It may be heading towards its third birthday, but the rising popularity of Barbara Hepworth’s namesake gallery shows no sign of slowing down.
+The rising popularity of Barbara Hepworth’s namesake gallery shows no sign of slowing down.

 There is something incredibly pleasing about anything new.
 It’s the shininess, the crinkle of unwrapped cellophane or, in a building, all that clean space as yet unspoiled.
 And so the fact that we like The Hepworth Wakefield, arguably Yorkshire’s most successful arts development in recent years, will come as no surprise: the vast, David Chipperfield-designed building is gorgeous in its novelty.

 Strictly speaking, though, the gallery is past the first flush of youth.
 It clocked up one million visitors in December 2013, some two and a half years after it opened.
 Yet the place remains keen: its staff are as chipper as Chipperfield, its displays stand in galleries flooded with natural light – and new developments, such as the opening of adjacent gallery, The Calder, keep things fresh.
 As you walk across the bridge to the gallery you’re greeted by the adjacent boat yard’s response to their neighbour: a giant clown, crafted from bits of plastic, a cheery grin plastered across its bucket face.
 That The Hepworth (and its clown) isn’t even a little jaded is a surprise when you realise that the gallery was only scheduled to receive around 400,000 visitors in its first few years.